 In the spring of 1936, Rev. Baldwin came to Lathrop and rented the theater building on Main Street.
 At that

 time, Rev. and Mrs. Henry Robertson came to assist Rev. Baldwin and held several weeks of revival

 The owner of the theater wanted to use the building again, so it became necessary to relocate.
-They were able to obtain some seats and an organ
+They were

-and sick bodies were healed.
+open-air meetings, God moved and many were saved and sick bodies were healed.

 That winter was a hard one for the Baldwin family.
 They used a small trailer in which to cook and eat their

 middle of the “great depression”.
 But through their faith in the great God they served, they made it

 through these hard times.

 BUILDING OF THE FIRST CHURCH

 As the church grew, the people began to make plans to build their

 basement, the pastor’s cow was used to drag out the dirt from the

 The rocks were thought to have come from an old quarry between

 walled up to be used as a water supply.